cjeong1021/EID101/SPOTRA/Miscellaneous/PresentationPlan.md

 9. Explanation of why we went from Audio Navigation to SPOTRA (Emphasize on how we achieve the class goal of FAILING and then learning from our failures and succeeding).- ALREADY DONE

-10. Cost Analysis of Price of Hotspot, Profit Margin, and Kickstarter Goal- Prof. Petrillo said it would be cool if we would do this, since none of the other groups have.
-If someone can simply do a simple analysis: Add up cost of raw materials, see the cost of a conventional wi-fi hotspot for a particular data plan, leave a decent margin for us, and give me a Kickstarter Funding Goal with No. of devices we plan to produce. - JIMMY/CHRIS/PAUL (Tuesday)

-If this all goes according to plan, we should be done with EID 101D by Wednesday.
+10. Cost Analysis of Price of Hotspot, Profit Margin, and Kickstarter Goal- JIMMY/CHRIS/PAUL (Tuesday)